aadimsapkota134/PathMazeProjectCE/README.md

 ### Comparison
 Comparing all the algorithms with each other, also, comparing an algorithm in different grid sizes.
 ![image](https://github.com/user-attachments/assets/73d7ba88-b82a-48f6-98ef-0683eb8dcb8e)
+User can delete any selected row at once, or clear the entire rows at once.
+This deletion is only for the comparison table, not the CSV file itself.

 Feel free to contact me at aadimsapkota0@gmail.com for any details or enquiries regarding our project.